 Engyō-ji was founded in 966 on top of Mount Shosha (371m) by the priest Shōku Shōnin (性空上人, 910-1007) in what was then known as Harima Province (modern-day Hyōgo Prefecture).
 It is the twenty-seventh station of the Thirty-Three Temples of the Western Pilgrimage (西国三十三所 Saigoku Sanjūsan-sho) in the Kansai region of Japan, of similar fame as the Shikoku Pilgrimage.
-As is the case with many of the great temples and edifices of Japan, it was destroyed by fire several times (in the 14th century, in 1898, and in 1921), but a pagoda from 1184, the Daikōdō (lecture hall) and a shōrō (bell tower) from the 14th century, as well as the Kongodō dating back to the 16th century, have survived.
+As is the case with many of the magnificent temples and edifices of Japan, it was destroyed by fire several times (in the 14th century, in 1898, and in 1921), but a pagoda from 1184, the Daikōdō (lecture hall) and a shōrō (bell tower) from the 14th century, as well as the Kongodō dating back to the 16th century, have survived.

 Engyō-ji, also known as the "Mt.
 Hiei of the West" (西の比叡山), is one of the three most eminent training centers of the Tendai school and was also used as a location for the movie "The Last Samurai" starring Tom Cruise and Ken Watanabe as well as for the NHK series "Musashi".
 The temple complex can be reached by bus (28 minutes from Himeji Station, see below) and by ropeway.
 There is also a 1.5km hiking trail leading up to the hilltop for to those who prefer a scenic walk.